 - Administrative rights are required to complete this installation. - 1.
 For web links sent in an email from Thermo-Calc Software, go to the URL and log in with the information provided.
 Then navigate to the Windows folder and click the link to download the software. - 2.
 Go to the folder where you downloaded the software.
-Right-click the .exe file and choose Run as administrator to launch the Setup program.

-- 3. On the Setup-Thermo-Calc window click Next. - 4.
+Double-click the .exe file to launch the Setup program. - 3.
+On the Setup-Thermo-Calc window click Next. - 4.
 On the License Agreement window click to accept the license agreement.
 Click Next.